Specy/specy-app/src/posts/through-the-lens-photography.md

 Oh right, we cannot forget the *whole* reason why I made this: to photograph the eclipse.

-After months of 0% cloud and full unbearable sunlight, **THE DAY** I needed it to be sunny was completely cloudy.
+After months of 0% cloud and full unbearable sunlight, <AnimatedText kind="shake" text="THE DAY" trigger="loop" repeatDelay={2} style="font: inherit; font-weight: bold" /> I needed it to be sunny was completely cloudy.
 I did not manage to take photos using the filter, but I managed to take some photos of the eclipse without it.
 I also tried to just take a random photo of the whole sun, and of the moon the day after the eclipse.

 <Slideshow
     photos={[